Mohammad is a senior at Brooke Point High School in Stafford, Virginia.

 Q: Is there someone in your life that has inspired you to achieve your goals?

-Q: What are your hobbies?
-What do you do for fun?
+Q: What are you passionate about?
+What do you do in your free time?

 Q: Where will you be attending college next year?